-Life insurance is considered an integral part of insurance worldwide.
-However, life insurance does not work in Armenia for a number of reasons, although its introduction may become a relevant factor in increasing the economic stability and solving many other issues.
+Life insurance is an inseparable part of insurance all over the world.
+But in Armenia, life insurance does not exist due to a number of reasons, although its introduction could become an important factor in increasing economic stability and solving many other issues.

 The essence of insurance and its types

 Insurance is considered to be one of the oldest and most popular financial services which regulates economic relations and is an essential part of the financial sphere.
 It resembles banking and capital markets which, as financial mediators, serve the needs of the business sphere and households.

 The essence of the insurance is that it helps to minimize the risk of the possible losses to consumers and households.
 It divides the risk by passing it from one person, the policyholder (insured), on to the other, the insurer.
 Insurance does not reduce the likelihood of an accident but it mitigates the burden of the financial expenses incurred as a result.

 - Non-life insurance (any insurance other than life insurance)